Convicted Trump ally Stone loses bid to delay sentencing

 But Trump publicly called that "unfair," and the Department of Justice promptly withdrew the recommendation.

-(SOUNDBITE) (English) U.S. PRESIDENT DONALD TRUMP, SAYING: "I want to thank the Justice Department for seeing this, this horrible thing [FLASH] They saw the horribleness of a nine-year sentence for doing nothing."
+(SOUNDBITE) (English) U.S. PRESIDENT DONALD TRUMP, SAYING: "I want to thank the Justice Department."
 That sent shock waves through Washington...
 (SOUNDBITE) (English) U.S. DEMOCRATIC HOUSE SPEAKER NANCY PELOSI, SAYING: "This is an abuse of power that the president is again trying to manipulate federal law enforcement." ... and prompted all four prosecutors to quit the case, and one to quit the department.

 The White House said Trump did not discuss Stone's case with Attorney General Bill Barr.